Quick Start

 Password reset (recovery flow)

-# 1. Start: server returns wfs + RecoveryRequestForm
+# 1. Start: name the workflow with `wfid`; server returns wfs + the identifier form

 curl -X POST http://localhost:3000/auth/trigger \